Categories

 How do you find your net profit?

-To find your net profit, simply take your gross profit and subtract your operating costs, taxes, insurance, and any other business expense that isn’t included in your cost of goods sold.
+To find your net profit, simply take your gross profit and subtract your operating costs, taxes, insurance, and other business expenses that aren’t included in your cost of goods sold.

 You don’t want to add your cost of goods sold into this calculation, becuase you’re already accounting for this in your gross profit.

-Once you know your net profit, you can start to tweak everything else mentioned above to increase your profit margin.
+Once you know your net profit, you can tweak everything mentioned above to increase your profit margin.

 What’s your Profit Margin?

-Your profit margin is the amount that you pocket after everything – after fees, production expenses, and shipping.
-It’s an important metric to know, as the profit is ultimately the reason why we’re selling.
+Your profit margin is the amount you pocket after everything – fees, production expenses, and shipping.
+It’s an important metric to know, as the profit is ultimately why we’re selling.

-This Etsy business metric also helps you understand how much you can afford to reinvest into the company – be that in creating more products or increasing your marketing spend.
+This Etsy business metric also helps you understand how much you can afford to reinvest into the company, be it creating more products or increasing your marketing spending.

-Two of the easiest ways to increase your profit margin on Etsy is by spending less on creating each individual product or by raising your prices.
+Two of the easiest ways to increase your profit margin on Etsy are by spending less on creating each product or raising your prices.

 Year to Date Expenses